io-gui/io/docs/core.md

 Extends `IoElement`.

 Full-window click-blocking layer for elements designed to be displayed on top all other interface.
-When clicked, it collapses all clild elements by setting their `expanded` property to `false`.
+When clicked, it collapses all child elements by setting their `expanded` property to `false`.
 Child elements should emmit bubbling `"expanded"` event when expanded/collapsed.

 ## `IoLadderSingleton`